1. July 2025

 I’m not very good at dealing with feelings, either my own or those of others.
 I also have trouble understanding why people remain stuck in thought patterns that are plainly driven by emotions instead of applying logic to the situation to rationalise it.
 Feelings can be powerful, but they are not facts.

-Whether this is because I am an INTJ female or whether it is the result of my years in the legal sector, which requires a pretty cold, emotionless approach to the facts, I can’t say.
-Basically, if you’re upset and want suggestions for how to solve your problems, I’m your gal.
+Whether this drive to cold analysis is because I am an INTJ female or whether it is the result of my years in the legal sector, which requires a pretty emotionless approach to the facts, I can’t say.
+In any case, if you’re upset and want suggestions for how to analyse or solve your problems, I’m your gal.
 If, on the other hand, you’re looking for rich tea, sympathy and lots of hugs and hand-holding – walk on by.

 —–